beeramtheman/99haskell/README.md

 ## Development

+99 Haskell requires Docker and uses the [haskell:7.8 Docker image][image].

 Compile [Script.hs][script]* into *Script.js* with [Fay][fay] (`fay
 Script.hs`).
 Then `cabal run` will build and run the 99 Haskell executable on port 3000.